isabelspsbatista/cybersecurity-portfolio/compliance-program/compliance-program.md

 # Mini Compliance Program (ISO 27001 / NIST)

 ## 📌 Overview
-This project presents a mini compliance program for a SaaS organization, aligned with ISO/IEC 27001 and the NIST Cybersecurity Framework.
+This project presents a simplified compliance program for a SaaS organization, aligned with ISO/IEC 27001 and the NIST Cybersecurity Framework.
 It evaluates security controls, identifies gaps, and provides structured recommendations to improve the organization’s security posture.

 ## 🏢 Business Scenario
 The organization is a small SaaS company relying on cloud infrastructure, web applications, and remote access to deliver services and manage customer data.